Slins-23/software-renderer/README.md

 A 3D software renderer implemented from "scratch", on Windows.
 More specifically everything that is directly related to rendering other than SDL.

+**This started as a proof of concept, and as such, intuition is prioritized over performance.**

 **Make sure to update the scene folder and models folder in the menu to where you downloaded or intend to store scenes and models.
 You can also change the default values in `SceneTab.h` and recompile.**

+**A transform axis is, by default (can be disabled in the menu), drawn over the selected instance/light source.
+The mesh for that transform axes is called `axes.obj`.
+The one I used can be found in this repo's `models` folder.
+This mesh NEEDS to be in your models folder.
+You could use another mesh to represent the transform axes, but in that case you would need to rename that mesh to "axes.obj" and place it within your models folder.**

+Depth testing and shading is purposefully disabled for the transform axes, so that it can be seen in front of other objects and with a distinct, consistent color.

 <h3>Libraries used</h3>